Car Insurance with Turo Car Sharing

-Turo partners with Liberty Mutual to provide a choice between five tiers of coverage to their hosts, named after what percentage of the cost the host receives — you may select one of the 60, 75, 80, 85, or 90 plans.
-Hosts can also choose to decline coverage, which would designate them as a Commercial Host; they would then be required to provide their own commercial rental liability insurance to any guests that rent their vehicles.
+Turo partners with Travelers to provide a choice between five tiers of coverage to their hosts, named after what percentage of the cost the host receives — you may select one of the 60, 75, 80, 85 or 90 plans.
+Hosts can also choose to decline coverage, which would designate them as Commercial Host; they would then be required to provide their own commercial rental liability insurance to any guests that rent their vehicles.